osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 The control plane persists row counters and timings for observability.
 It must never present them as resumable progress, and no API field may imply that a retry continues where a previous attempt stopped.

 Phase 1b's `JobRunRepository.scheduleRetry(...)` implements this precisely: it transitions the failed row to `RETRY_SCHEDULED` and inserts a brand-new `PENDING` row referencing the failed run as `previousRunId` with `attempt` incremented — it never resets the original row back to `RUNNING`.

+#### Lease recovery and automatic retries

+Phase 3 applies the same no-resume rule to worker loss.
+A lease expiration never reopens the abandoned `JobRun` for execution.
+Recovery runs in one PostgreSQL transaction:

+1. Lock an expired `RUNNING` row with `FOR UPDATE SKIP LOCKED` and verify that its lease is still expired using PostgreSQL `now()`.
+2. Transition the abandoned row to `RETRY_SCHEDULED` and retain it as immutable history.
+3. If the job's retry policy permits another attempt, insert a new `PENDING` row with `previousRunId`, an incremented `attempt`, and an `available_at` computed from the job's backoff policy.
+4. If the attempt limit is exhausted, transition the abandoned row to `FAILED` and create no replacement run.

+`JobDefinition` owns the automatic recovery policy: `maxAttempts`, `retryBackoffSeconds`, and `automaticRetryEnabled`. `maxAttempts` includes the initial attempt.
+Automatic recovery is enabled by default for `complete-atomic` and `incremental`, and disabled by default for `complete` because a full re-execution can truncate or partially rebuild the sink.
+A `complete` job may opt in explicitly, but its existing destructive-mode warning must remain visible in the API and frontend.
+These settings govern lease-expiry recovery; the existing manual retry endpoint remains available for ordinary `FAILED` runs.

+Every claim creates a fresh opaque `leaseToken` and stores it on the `JobRun`.
+Heartbeat, cancellation, terminal-state, and watermark updates must include both the run identifier and the lease token in their conditional `UPDATE`.
+A worker that lost its lease may finish locally, but its late result must not change state, counters, errors, or watermarks.
+This fencing rule is required because PostgreSQL state and sink operations are at-least-once rather than exactly-once.

 #### Incremental watermarks